deemp/flakes/README.md

-# lhcs - a prepocessor for literate haskell markdown
+# lhsc - a prepocessor for literate haskell markdown

 synopsis: Converter to convert from .lhs to .md and vice versa